decentlab/decentlab-decoders/README.md

 ## The Things Network

-Take the JavaScript implementation and paste into the `Payload Formats`'s `decoder` window in the TTN Console (overwrite its content).
-Remove the main() function and its call.
+Take the JavaScript implementation and paste into the `Payload Formats`'s `decoder` window in the TTN Console by overwriting its content.
+Remove the `main()` function and its call.
 ```js
 function main() {
     ...